-You can read more about the specific role these documents play in the divorce proceedings on the TX Divorce Documents page.
-Once the Petition for Divorce and supporting documents have been filed, copies of these documents must be “served” upon the other party.
+You can read more about these documents' specific roles in the divorce proceedings on the TX Divorce Documents page.
+Once the Petition for Divorce and supporting documents have been filed, copies of these documents must be "served" upon the other party.

-Sometimes, being served is not required at all if, for example, the respondent agrees to personally sign a statement that acknowledges receipt of the divorce documents.
+Sometimes, being served is not required if, for example, the respondent agrees to personally sign a statement that acknowledges receipt of the divorce documents.

 After the respondent receives the divorce documents, a response is filed with the Court.
 This response could be in the form of an Appearance, an Answer, or an Answer and Counter-Petition.
-The Counter-Petition is the divorce form where the respondent may state that he or she is also seeking a divorce due to specific grounds, such as:
+The Counter-Petition is the divorce form where the respondent may state that they are also seeking a divorce due to specific grounds, such as:

 - cruelty or

 However, the petitioner and the respondent don't have separate grounds for divorce.
 Once all of these filings are completed with the Court, the "discovery" phase of the case begins.